Job Search Tip of the Week – 10/31/2017

-‘Tis the season for all things creepy and kooky, but your job search shouldn’t be one of them!
+‘Tis the season for all things tricky, but your job search shouldn’t be one of them!
 Take some cues from these classic Halloween characters:

 |Don’t turn into a clumsy zombie.
 Use your brain and avoid the 10 scariest job seeker mistakes!